dominique-vassard/incirrina-devops/README.md

 This repository contains the recipes to create a VM and configure environment required for the Incirrina project, the Kwanko data driven counsellor.

 ## TODOs
+- Git clone doesn't due to problem with key/passphrase
+- Add frontend role with PHP, nginx, etc
+- Add better test files (that uses all installed libs) 2016/08/05
-- There's still problem with the user 'recom'
+- [Not needed] There's still problem with the user 'recom'
-- Flask is not properly installed
+- [Fixed] Flask is not properly installed
-- Manage virtual environment (?)
+- [Fixed]Manage virtual environment (?)

 ## Requirements
 Vagrant